SpiegelChe/CNA/README.md

     2 telnet localhost 8080
         2.1 GET http://httpbin.org/cache/0 HTTP/1.1
         2.2 GET http://httpbin.org/cache/3600 HTTP/1.1
+---
 ### Problem Fixing log
-connect using telnet with error: after client typing 1 letter, the connection closed automatically.
+connect using telnet with error: Telnet interacts character by character, after client typing 1 letter, the char will be sent to server.
+Fixed by finishing receiving data when empty line detected.

-connect using with error: "curl: (52) Empty reply from server"
+connect using curl with error: "curl: (52) Empty reply from server".
+Fixed by redirecting and checking full headers.

 running script with error: "Proxy.py:241: SyntaxWarning: invalid escape sequence '\d'".
-Fixed.
-        ————>using raw string to avoid escape problem: br''
+Fixed with raw string to avoid escape problem: br''.